Need to talk? Call 1800 882 436.

 Video provided by Raising Children Network.

-Common discomforts associated with breastfeeding
+Common issues with breastfeeding

 Babies often want to cluster feed when they go through growth spurts.
 Cluster feeding occurs when the baby wants many brief breastfeeds over a short period of time.
 This is normal and often happens in the first stages of breastfeeding and during periods of rapid growth.